HL7/davinci-alerts/source/pages/guidance.md

 Seeking input on whether or not to document how to  transmit endpoint data intended only for the *direct* recipient of the operation and to provides the recipient with the technical details for getting additional information from the medical record for the alert - Note that this has serious security implications as it may contain sensitive access information.
 {:.note-to-balloters}

 - Not shown in figure 4, after the Intermediary successfully receives the notification, processes it and optionally searches and process the search results, it redistributes the data the end users.
-It **MAY** use FHIR messagins and the `$process-message` operation to do this.
+It **MAY** use FHIR messaging and the `$process-message` operation to do this or some other messaging protocol such as Direct, SMS or V2 messaging.
 Note that the Notification Intermediary **MAY** customize the content based on the end user (for example, withholding data that a particular care team member does not need).

-Note to Balloters: We are actively seeking input on whether this guide should define the expectations of how Notification Intermediaries distribute the alert information to the Notification Recipients.
-For example using existing data transport protocols such as Direct, SMS or V2 messaging.
-{:.note-to-balloters}

 #### APIs
 {:.no_toc}